My NTS

 Frederic Rzewski

-Frederic Rzewski has been played on NTS shows including AD 93 w/ Tasker, with Attica first played on 7 July 2016.
+Frederic Rzewski has been played on NTS over 10 times, featured on 11 episodes and was first played on 7 July 2016.

 Frederic Rzewski (born Westfield, Massachusetts, 1938) studied music first with Charles Mackey of Springfield, and subsequently with Walter Piston, Roger Sessions, and Milton Babbitt at Harvard and Princeton Universities.
 He went to Italy in 1960, where he studied with Luigi Dallapiccola and met Severino Gazzelloni, with whom he performed in a number of concerts, thus beginning a career as a performer of new piano music.
 His early friendship with Christian Wolff and David Behrman, and his acquaintance with John Cage and David Tudor, strongly influenced his development in both composition and performance.